facebookresearch/NeuralCompression/projects/illm/README.md

 ## Pretrained Models

+**Weights are released under the CC-BY-NC 4.0 license available in the repository root**

 This repository is configured to use `torch.hub`.
 An example for loading the ILLM model targeting 0.14 bpp is shown below: